Spades (card game)

 Spades is a trick-taking card game devised in the United States in the 1930s.
 It can be played as either a partnership or solo/"cutthroat" game.
-The object is to take the number of tricks (also known as "books") that were bid before play of the hand began.
-Spades is a descendant of the Whist family of card games, which also includes Bridge, Hearts, and Oh Hell.
-Its major difference as compared to other Whist variants is that, instead of trump being decided by the highest bidder or at random, the Spade suit always trumps, hence the name.
+The object is to take the number of tricks that were bid before play of the hand began.
+Spades is a descendant of the whist family of card games, which also includes bridge, hearts, and oh hell.
+Its major difference as compared to other whist variants is that, instead of trump being decided by the highest bidder or at random, the spade suit always trumps, hence the name.

 History

-Spades was devised in the Mid-West of the United States in the late 1930s.
+Spades was devised in the Midwest of the United States in the late 1930s.
 Bridge author, George Coffin ascertained that it originated in Cincinnati between 1937 and 1939.
 The game is descended from Whist and is closely related to Bridge, Pinochle and Euchre.
-It appears like a simplification of Contract Bridge such that a skilled Spades player can learn Bridge relatively quickly (the major additional rules being dynamic trump, the auction, dummy play, and rubber scoring).
+It appears like a simplification of contract bridge such that a skilled spades player can learn bridge relatively quickly, the major additional rules being dynamic trump, the auction, dummy play, and rubber scoring.

 The game's rise to popularity in the U.S. came during World War II, when it was spread by soldiers traveling around the globe.
 The game's popularity in the armed forces stems from its simplicity compared to Bridge and Euchre and the fact that it can be more easily interrupted than Poker, all of which were also popular military card games.
-After the war, veterans brought the game back home to the U.S., where due to the GI Bill it spread to and became popular among college students as well as in-home games.
+After the war, veterans brought the game back home to the U.S., where due to the GI Bill it spread to, and became popular among, college students as well as in-home games.
 It also remained widely popular in countries in which U.S. troops were stationed, both in WWII and later deployments.